-Another reason puppies get car sick is that they are not yet fully physically developed.
-Many have not fully developed their equilibrium, and, as a result, often have problems with motion sickness.
+Another reason puppies get car sick is that they are not yet fully developed physically.
+Many have not developed an equilibrium, and, as a result, they often have problems with motion sickness.
 Often, they outgrow this as they become more mature.

 Also, you will want to stop and let the puppy stroll around for potty breaks during car rides.
 Most dogs love to experience new places with their sense of smell.
-A potty or sniff break can help your puppy associate the car with new places and things to sniff.
+A potty or sniff break can help your puppy associate the car with new places and things to explore.

-- Tummy treatments: The same drug people take to fight motion sickness works in dogs, too.
+The same drug people take to fight motion sickness works in dogs, too.
 Dramamine is considered safe for most healthy adult dogs.
 Be sure to check with your vet on the proper puppy dose, though.